California governor signs laws to crack down on election deepfakes created by AI

 Large social media platforms are also required to remove the deceptive material under a first-in-the-nation law set to be enacted next year.
 Newsom also signed a bill requiring political campaigns to publicly disclose if they are running ads with materials altered by AI.

-The governor signed the bills at an event hosted by Salesforce, a major software company, in San Francisco.
+The governor signed the bills to loud applause during a conversation with Salesforce CEO Marc Benioff at an event hosted the major software company during its annual conference in San Francisco.

 With AI supercharging the threat of election disinformation worldwide, lawmakers across the country have raced to address the issue over concerns the manipulated materials could erode the public’s trust in what they see and hear.